raspberrypi/documentation/configuration/config-txt/overclocking.md

 The latest kernel has a [cpufreq](http://www.pantz.org/software/cpufreq/usingcpufreqonlinux.html) kernel driver with the "ondemand" governor enabled by default.
 It has no effect if you have no overclock settings, but if you overclock, the CPU frequency will vary with processor load.
 Non-default values are only used when required, according to the governor.
 You can adjust the minimum values with the `*_min` config options, or disable dynamic clocking with `force_turbo=1`.
 For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=169726#p169726).

 Overclocking and overvoltage will be disabled at runtime when the SoC reaches 85°C, in order to cool it down.
-You should not hit this limit, even with maximum settings at 25°C ambient temperature.
+You should not hit this limit on Raspberry Pi versions 1 or 2, but it is more likely with the Raspberry Pi 3.
 For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=11579#p169872).

 ### Overclocking options